prakhar987/OCR/README.md

 The code is from scratch and does not use any standard library.

-Data:  optdigits data set that comes from the UCI Machine Learning Repository.
+--Data:  optdigits data set that comes from the UCI Machine Learning Repository.

-Preporcessing: Digitized and down-sampled images (to 8x8 or so).
+--Preporcessing: Digitized and down-sampled images (to 8x8 or so).

 Classifier: Tried few configurations for a 3-Layer Neural Network with varying number of hidden units and two output units.